opensearch-project/documentation-website/_getting-started/security.md

       allowed_actions:
         - "READ"
 ```
+{% include copy.html %}

-Note that the cluster permissions are not listed in this example, as these are provided by built-in role `kibana_user` which is already mapped using `kibanauser` backend role.
+Note that the cluster permissions are not listed in this example, as these are provided by built-in role `kibana_user` which is already mapped using the `kibanauser` backend role.

-# Mapping users to roles
+## Mapping users to roles

-When a user logs in to OpenSearch, they need to be mapped to appropriate role in order to obtain the correct permissions.
-This mapping is done via `roles_mapping.yml` file, with the following structure:
+When a user logs into OpenSearch, they need to be mapped to the appropriate role in order to obtain the correct permissions.
+This mapping is done using the `roles_mapping.yml` file with the following structure:

 ```
 <role_name>:
   users: